 - Cytochrome-c for the bacterial RCs

-The structure and arrangement of the antenna pigments, associated with the RC differs variably in different photosynthetic organisms.
+The structure and arrangement of the antenna pigments associated with the RC differ variably among different photosynthetic organisms.
 The RC of heliobacteria possess a simple organization by having a single protein complex (contains 40 chlorophyll g pigments) that lacks auxiliary peripheral antenna proteins.

-The RC of photosystem-I and green sulfur bacteria comprises light-harvesting pigments (around 100), while the RC of purple bacteria and photosystem-II comprises around six to eight pigment proteins that possesses C2 symmetry.
+The RC of photosystem-I and green sulfur bacteria comprises light-harvesting pigments (around 100).
+In contrast, the RC of purple bacteria and photosystem-II comprises around six to eight pigment proteins having C2 symmetry.